Mediterranean Diet and Osteoporosis

-The Benefits of a Mediterranean diet are renowned in reducing metabolism syndrome, reducing the risk of heart disease and prevention of other health conditions.
-New studies have even shown that following a Mediterranean diet can even help manage osteoporosis and prevent against bone loss!
+The benefits of a Mediterranean diet are renowned in reducing the risk of metabolic syndrome, heart disease, and other health conditions.
+New studies have even shown a Mediterranean diet may manage osteoporosis and prevent against bone loss!

-The Mediterranean diet benefits are renowned, including reversing metabolic syndrome and reducing the risks of heart disease, Alzheimer's disease, and cancer.
+The benefits of Mediterranean diet and lifestyle are renowned.
+Research has shown the diet may reverse metabolic syndrome and lower inflammation in the body.
+It may also reduce risks of heart disease, Alzheimer's disease, and cancer.

 And according to novel evidence, the diet is extending its advantageous repertoire…